Trump inauguration corruption case involving Ivanka and Don Jr. moves ahead

 On Monday, DC Superior Court Judge José López issued a ruling that knocked out part of Racine’s case, ordering that the New York City–based Trump Organization be dropped from the lawsuit due to jurisdictional issues.
 But he permitted the case to proceed toward a trial to determine if the PIC payments to the Trump Hotel violated the law prohibiting tax-exempt organizations from making payments that benefit a private individual not covered by the public interest goals of the nonprofit.

-“Racine sued Donald Trump’s Presidential Inaugural Committee for misusing nonprofit funds to enrich the Trump family,” says Marrisa Geller, a spokeswoman for Racine.
+“Racine sued Donald Trump’s Presidential Inaugural Committee for misusing nonprofit funds to enrich the Trump family,” says Marrisa Geller, a spokesperson for Racine.
 “It’s a big deal that our lawsuit is moving forward and going to trial.
 The Inaugural Committee misspent more than $1 million in nonprofit funds to unlawfully benefit private interests.
 We cannot allow those in power to get away with using money to illegally enrich themselves and their families.”

 The case has already presented Ivanka Trump and Donald Jr. in a negative light.
 As Mother Jones previously reported, evidence submitted in the lawsuit indicated that Trump Jr. testified falsely on crucial points during his deposition.
 Ivanka too, testified inaccurately during her deposition.
 If either is called as a witness in the trial, prosecutors could highlight these discrepancies.